 Is “Cornflour” related to cornflower?

-Whilst this article is about cornflower, the plant, there is another type of cornflour – the flour made from corn husks.
+Whilst this article is about cornflower, the plant, there is another type of cornflour – flour made from corn husks.
 This is a gluten-free powder generally added to foods as a thickening agent.
-Cornflour is completely safe for dogs, but doesn’t add much nutritional value.
+Cornflour is not poisonous to dogs but doesn’t add much nutritional value.
 Some dogs may be allergic to cornflour, but cornflour allergy seems to be rare.